unclecaptain5426/legacy-windows-chrome-compat/compatibility.md

 Chrome 5.0.375.127 Stable - last unofficial version for Windows 2000 Beta 3 Build 1964 - Windows Whistler Beta 1 Build 2296

-Chrome 33.0.1707.0 Dev / 32.0.1700.107 Stable - last unofficial version for Windows 2000 SP4 without Extended Kernel by using:
+Chrome 33.0.1707.0 Dev / 32.0.1700.107 Stable - last unofficial version for Windows 2000 SP4 without Extended Kernel and Windows XP Beta 2 (builds 2410-2469) by using:

- advapixp.dll. kernelxp.dll, and userxp.dll by blackwingcat
+ advapixp.dll. kernelxp.dll, and userxp.dll by blackwingcat (Windows 2000 SP4 without Extended Kernel)

+ kernelxp.dll by blackwingcat (Windows XP Beta 2 builds 2410-2469) only

 wtsapi32.dll, winsta.dll, ws2_32.dll, imm32.dll, and iphlpapi.dll from Windows 2000 Extended Kernel.
+(Windows 2000 SP4 without Extended Kernel)

+ wtsapi32.dll, winsta.dll, ws2_32.dll, and imm32.dll from Windows 2000 Extended Kernel.
+(Windows XP Beta 2 builds 2410-2469)

- Chrome 33-50 on Windows 2000 without Extended Kernel is not impossible but it can be unstable.
+ Chrome 33-50 on Windows 2000 without Extended Kernel and Windows XP Beta 2 builds is not impossible but it can be unstable.

 And Chromium 33.0.1709.0 (r234775) / Chrome 33.0.1707.0 Dev / 32.0.1700.107 Stable - also the last unofficial version for Windows Whistler Late Beta 1 Build 2410 - Windows Whistler Pre-RC 1 Build 2469 (also Windows XP RC 1 Build 2474 & 2475 for some computers and virutalizers) by using:

  kernelxp.dll by blackwingcat (with API swaps to the wrapper)

  wtsapi32.dll, winsta.dll, imm32.dll from Windows 2000 Extended Kernel

-or otherwise,

-Chrome 12.0.729 Dev / Chrome 11.0.696.77 Stable - is the last unofficial version for Windows Whistler Late Beta 1 Build 2410 - Windows Whistler Pre-RC 1 Build 2475 (with API swaps or kernelxp.dll by roytam1) for some computers and virutalizers.

  Since chrome_elf.dll was added on Chrome 33.0.1712.2 Dev, Chrome 33.0.1750.xxx-50.0.2661.xxx is unofficially possible with using bwc's wrappers, but it freezes within seconds.